acerohernan/portfolio/src/content/work/meet.md

 - Allow participants to create a call from anywhere in the world.
 - Allow participants to have bi-directional communication in real-time with the server.
-- Allow participants to send a receive media (audio and video) from all the participants connected in the room.
+- Allow participants to send and receive media (audio and video) from all the participants connected in the room.
 - Allow room admins to eject or mute any participant.
 - Allow participants to see all the connected participants in real-time.
 - Allow guests to request access to the call in real-time.